immutant/lein-immutant/docs/deployment.md

 the `[:immutant :war]` path in `project.clj`, all of which can be overridden via command line switches.

+* `:context-root` - The context root to attach the application to.
+By default, the application will use a context based on the name of the war file, so a war file named `foo.war` will be hosted under `/foo`.
+  To override that, either set `:context-root` to the desired context, or name the war file `ROOT.war` to get the root ('/') context.

+  This value is written to `WEB-INF/jboss-web.xml` inside the war, and a copy of the file is written to `:target-path`.

+  The context root can be specified on the command line as `-c CONTEXT` or `--context-root CONTEXT`.

 * `:destination` - The directory where the war file should be placed.
   To ease deployment to WildFly, you can specify the root of your WildFly installation and the archive will be placed within the